-Topic/questions 65 Summary of responses General opinion on GE in the organisation It is considered highly necessary to keep working on gender equality and motivating all the staff so the equality plan is developed to be implemented and not only a theoretical document.
+Topic/questions 65 Summary of responses 1.
+General - It is considered highly necessary to keep working on opinion on GE gender equality and motivating all the staff so the in the equality plan is developed to be implemented and not organisation only a theoretical document.

-$^{^{65}}$ Describe the topic being discussed; include specific questions and sub-questions if needed.
+65 Describe the topic being discussed; include specific questions and sub-questions if needed.